Are you looking to expand your client base and drive new revenue?

 The solution to all three of these problems likely lies in part with problems with your brand or how you’re expressing it on your website and in your other marketing activities.

-This article is designed to walk you through the steps necessary to build (or rebuild) a potent, memorable brand that helps you drive new business and build customer loyalty.
+This article is designed to walk you through the brand strategy steps necessary to build (or rebuild) a potent, memorable brand that helps you drive new business and build customer loyalty.
 The principles and steps below are applicable in any industry whether you’re selling to consumers or businesses.

 1. Clarify your business goals.

 Your business is designed to sell a service or product and make a profit.
 Your brand is the customer-facing part of that business, the asset you use to convert potential clients into paying ones.
-You express your brand in many ways: on your website, in social media, in marketing materials, in conversations with customers, basically in any interaction a customer has with your company.
+You express your brand in many ways: on your website, in social media, in marketing materials, in conversations with potential customers, basically in any interaction a customer has with your company.

 Your brand does a lot of heavy lifting for your business.